Anglican Diocese of Montreal

 The Diocese of Montreal is a diocese of the Ecclesiastical Province of Canada of the Anglican Church of Canada, in turn a province of the Anglican Communion.
 The diocese comprises the 21400 km2 encompassing the City and Island of Montreal, the Laurentians, the South Shore opposite Montreal, and part of the Eastern Townships.
 The See city is Montreal, and the cathedral is Christ Church.

-The diocese maintains approximately 9,000 on its parish rolls in about seventy parishes.
+The diocese maintains approximately 7,025 on its parish rolls in sixty-eight parishes as of 2025.
+Meanwhile, 29,455 people residing in the territory covered by the Diocese self-identified as being Anglican on the 2021 Census.

+As of 2025, the diocesan bishop is Victor-David Mbuyi Bipungu.

 History

-The diocese was established in 1850, having been carved off from the Diocese of Quebec (where there was a suffragan bishop of Montreal from 1836).
-The first synod was organised nine years later.
-Its first bishop, Francis Fulford, was influenced by the Oxford Movement.